sewerk/App-Architecture-Template/README.md

 View(in MVP) can be Activity or Fragment class.
 View can contain many presenters, but presenter must manipulate only single view.
-This way we can separate different presentation responsibility to individual classes, but still display all within one screen, if required.
+This way we can separate different presentation responsibility to individual classes, but still display all within one screen.

 Processing starts when Activity, extending `MvpActivity`, is created.
 At first steps the dependency injection take place and, if Activity implements `PresenterOwner`, presenter gets constructed and connected.